top of page

 What distinguishes 'certain elites' from critical thinkers is many-fold.
 Critical thinkers will subject both their beliefs and the beliefs of others to tests of facts and logic.
 Critical thinkers will both present and consider empirical evidence that runs counter to the belief in question.
 Critical thinkers will avoid ad hominem denunciations of those that have contrary views.
 Whereas certain elites will try and suppress evidence contrary to their views through censorship, cancellation and even violence, critical thinkers will listen to and consider such evidence.

-One wonders if the proponents of Eugenics thought critically about their agenda.
+One wonders if the proponents of eugenics thought critically about their agenda.
 They certainly didn't think about human rights.
 Another aspect of critical thinking may involve stepping back from the narrow issue in question and asking 'does this really make sense?'
-How could Eugenics make sense?
+How could eugenics make sense?

 Is social justice another heady dogma?